Timeline of Sikh or Hindu Wedding in Canada

-The Bride walks in the ceremony usually with her parents in a Sikh wedding.
+The Bride walks in the ceremony usually with her parents at a Sikh wedding.
 Then the ceremony begins with an Ardas during which only the Bride, the Groom, and their respective parents will be standing.
 Following which the Bride’s father will be invited to come to the front and hand over the Groom’s palla, scarf, to his daughter for the ceremony.
 Now, the Groom and Bride will be going around the holy book 4 times as the priests chant religious prayers before they are declared husband and wife as per Sikh wedding rituals.
 The religious part of the ceremony takes about 45 mins and must be completed before noon.
 After that, all the guests will come and give a blessing to the couple and take a photo which will take about 30-45 mins for a wedding party of 350-400 guests.

 Hindu Wedding Ceremony Timeline

 Hindu ceremonies start with the Groom getting to the Mandap, the altar for Hindu wedding ceremonies, there is a prayer performed to welcome the Groom to the ceremony which takes about 10-15 mins before the Bride is invited to go to the Mandap.
-In certain cultures, like Bengali weddings, the Groom is given a new pair of clothing from the Bride’s family which he has to put on for the ceremony, which might take additional 10 mins.
+In certain cultures, like Bengali weddings, the Groom is given a new pair of clothing from the Bride’s family which he has to put on for the ceremony, which might take an additional 10 mins.

 In most Hindu ceremonies, the wedding starts with welcoming the Groom prayer.
 The Bride enters the hall 10-15 mins later.
 When the Bride enters, there is another prayer with both the Bride and Groom following Kanya-daan which is where the Bride’s father ties a knot between the Groom’s palla, scarf, and the Bride’s dress.Usually, the Pandit, Hindu priest, will invite the Bride’s brothers to the Mandap before the Bride and Groom go around the sacred fire.
 Depending on the traditions of the families, there might be 4 or 7 rounds around the holy fire.
 Reading the wedding vows ceremony after the couple has gone through the holy fire takes about another 5-10 mins